genomicsclass/leanpub/manuscript/smoothing.md

 ![MAplot comparing gene expression from two arrays with fitted regression line.](images/R/smoothing-tmp-MAplot_with_regression_line-1.png)

-Note for example that points above the fitted line (green) and those below (purple) are not evenly distributed.
+Note that the points above the fitted line (green) and those below (purple) are not evenly distributed.

 ## Bin Smoothing

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/smoothing.Rmd).

 Instead of fitting a line, let's go back to the idea of stratifying and computing the mean.
 This is referred to as _bin smoothing_.
-Now, if we stratify by {$$}x{/$$} The general idea is that the underlying curve is "smooth" enough that in small bins it is approximately constant which implies all the {$$}Y{/$$} in that bin have the same expected value.
-For example, in the plot below we highlight points in a bin centered at 8.6 as well as the points of a bin centered at 12.1 if we us bins of size 1.
+Now, if we stratify by {$$}x{/$$} , the general idea is that the underlying curve is "smooth" enough that in small bins it is approximately constant, which implies that all the {$$}Y{/$$} in that bin have the same expected value.
+For example, in the plot below we highlight points in a bin centered at 8.6 as well as the points of a bin centered at 12.1 if we use bins of size 1.
 We also show and the fitted mean values for the {$$}Y{/$$} in those bin (dashed lines):

 ```r